cybergarage/puzzledb-go/doc/cli/puzzledb-cli.md

 ```
   -h, --help          help for puzzledb-cli
-      --host string   gRPC host or address for a puzzledb instance
+      --host string   gRPC host or address for a puzzledb instance (default "localhost")
       --port int      gRPC port number for a puzzledb instance (default 50053)
 ```